markhsieh2020/Qingping_Barometer_Pro_CGP23W_MQTT/README.md

 This project uses an **ESP32-C3 mini** as a BLE-to-MQTT bridge for the **Qingping Temp & RH Monitor (Barometer) Pro S**.
 All sensor data is published via **MQTT Autodiscovery** for seamless integration with **Home Assistant**.

-- The Barometer Pro S continuously broadcasts data over BLE.
+- The Barometer Pro S broadcasts BLE data roughly once per second.
 - In this example, the ESP32-C3 is configured to **publish to MQTT every 5 seconds**.
 - The publish interval can be modified in the source code.
 -